Always seek the help of ALLAH. Darkness everywhere! No way out! Where should I go? Can’t see a single ray of light!

 Oh!
-Thanks it was just a dream.
+Thanks, it was just a dream.
 But similar feelings arise when we are in any difficulty and finding no way out.
-We are in a desperate need of help, but there is no one to help us.
+We are in desperate need of help, but there is no one to help us.
 We need support, but no one offers.
-We are alone; no one accompanies us.
-We don’t find anyone at our back to help us in our fight for right.
+Moreover, we are alone; no one accompanies us.
+We don’t find anyone at our back to help us in our fight for rights.
 There doesn’t seem any solution to our frustrations.
 In such conditions, anyone can get hopeless easily and lose one’s strength.
 Sometimes conditions get so worse that people start thinking about suicide and some even commit it.

 Our guiding book Quraan gives us a delicate procedure to follow.

 ‘Say He is the All-Merciful.
 We believe in Him, and we put all our trust in Him.’
 (67:29)

 Strong Faith in Allah: To Seek Help of Allah:

 A true Muslim or Momin never becomes hopeless as he has strong faith in ALLAH Almighty.
 Who are the controller of the universe and everything happening around the in-universe?
 While reciting kalima, we put our trust in ALLAH altogether, and it’s a crucial part of Emaan to have an undoubted faith in ALLAH.

 Abu Huraira reported Allah’s Messenger (Peace be upon him) as saying.

 A strong believer is better and is more lovable to Allah than a weak believer, and there is good in everyone, (but) cherish that which gives you benefit (in the Hereafter) and seek help from Allah and do not lose heart, and if anything (in the form of trouble) comes to you, don’t say: If I had not done that, it would not have happened so and so, but say: Allah did that what He had ordained to do and your” if” opens the (gate) for the Satan